-All Directors shall ensure that they attend trainings to keep abreast of regulatory changes and other developments to enable them to effectively discharge their duties.
+All Directors shall ensure that they attend trainings to keep abreast of regulatory changes and other developments, including sustainability matters, to enable them to effectively discharge their duties.

 The Board must on a continuous basis, evaluate and determine the training needs of its Directors.